Hoatzin: Young wing claws

-Taxonomy, systematics and evolution
+Taxonomy, systematics, and evolution

-The genus name Opisthocomus comes from Ancient Greek ὄπισθοκομος ópisthokomos derived from ὄπισθε ópisthe (ὄπισθεν ópisthen before a consonant) "behind" and κόμη kómē "hair" altogether meaning "long hair behind" referring to its large crest.
+The generic name Opisthocomus comes from Ancient Greek ὄπισθοκομος ópisthokomos derived from ὄπισθε ópisthe (ὄπισθεν ópisthen before a consonant) "behind" and κόμη kómē "hair" altogether meaning "long hair behind" referring to its large crest.

 The hoatzin was originally described in 1776 by German zoologist Statius Müller.
-There has been much debate about the hoatzin's relationships with other birds.
-Because of its distinctness it has been given its own family, the Opisthocomidae, and its own suborder, the Opisthocomi.
+Much debate has occurred about the hoatzin's relationships with other birds.
+Because of its distinctness, it has been given its own family, the Opisthocomidae, and its own order, the Opisthocomiformes.
 At various times, it has been allied with such taxa as the tinamous, the Galliformes (gamebirds), the rails, the bustards, seriemas, sandgrouse, doves, turacos and other Cuculiformes, and mousebirds.
 A whole genome sequencing study published in 2014 places the hoatzin as the sister taxon of a clade composed of Gruiformes (cranes) and Charadriiformes (plovers).
+Another genomic study in 2024 instead places it as the sister group to the Phaethoquornithes (containing numerous aquatic bird orders).
+The combined group was found to be sister to the Mirandornithes (flamingos and grebes).

-In 2015, genetic research indicated that the hoatzin is the last surviving member of a bird line that branched off in its own direction 64 million years ago, shortly after the extinction event that killed the non-avian dinosaurs.
+In 2015, genetic research indicated that the hoatzin is the last surviving member of a bird line that branched off in its own direction 64 million years ago, shortly after the extinction event that killed the nonavian dinosaurs.
+Another genetic study from 2024 instead suggested a Late Cretaceous origin (around 70 million years ago), but found that this early divergence is shared with a majority of extant bird orders, making it no more primitive than them.